Maand Festival 2026

 - Honor Rajput warriors who shaped the history of Marwar.

-- Promote cultural tourism in Jodhpur by combining history with live performances, fairs and exhibitions.
+- Promote cultural tourism in Jodhpur by combining historical events with live performances, fairs, and exhibitions.

-👉 Official updates may be published on the Rajasthan Tourism site and the Utsav portal.
+👉 For official updates see the Rajasthan Tourism website or the Utsav Portal.

 - Folk Music and Dance: Local performers offer Kalbeliya, Ghoomar, and other provincial dances to the sounds of the dholak and kamayacha.